graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

 in Node.js without having to go through HTTP you can use some other exported functions that PostGraphile provides.

-The first function you will need is `createPostGraphileSchema` whose purpose is to create your PostGraphile schema.
-This function is asynchronous as it will need to run the Postgres introspection query in your database.
+The first function you will need is `createPostGraphileSchema` (or `watchPostGraphileSchema` if you want to get a new schema each time the database is updated) which creates your PostGraphile GraphQL schema by introspecting your database.

 The function takes very similar arguments to [the `postgraphile` middleware](/postgraphile/usage-library/).